 - Children’s meals and dishes, keeping the kitchen tidy

 - Overnights with the children or traveling with the family

 Nanny salaries depend on how much experience the nanny brings to the home and the hours and duties involved.
-Full time Phoenix nannies normally make $12-$16 per hour, working 35-50 hours per week.
 Your placement counselor can help you determine the appropriate salary for your nanny and your home.

-Live-In nannies generally make $500-$600 per week for a 5 day week, working 40-60 hours per week plus room and board.
+Live-In nannies generally make a bi-weekly compensation plus room and board.
 Many families pay benefits that may include: